Once Upon A February

 Summary: A blizzard on Valentine's Day brings an unexpected present.

 A/N: Fic finished as part of my New Year resolutions (listed on my LJ).
 One down, four to go!
-Also Part 1 of the Holiday Collection that I started once and promise to finish.
+Also Part 1 of the Holiday Collection that I once started and promise to finish.

 Gerald was sitting in the luxuriously furnished living room of his equally luxurious house, absentmindedly whirling his brandy in its goblet.
 Bright orange and crimson flames danced hypnotically in the large fireplace.